 If you are a current UW Tacoma student

-Step 1: To declare Sustainable Urban Development as your major, please schedule an appointment with the Urban Studies Academic Advisor to discuss your academic plan.
+Step 1: To declare Sustainable Urban Development as your major, please contact the Academic Advisor to discuss your academic plan.

-Step 2: After you have met with the Academic Advisor an official request will be submitted on your behalf to the Registrar's Office.
+Step 2: An official request will be submitted on your behalf to the Registrar's Office.

 If you are not a current UW Tacoma student